 - 1. AMO Responsibility.
 Revisions to an AMO's FAA Supplement to the MOE that reflect changed procedures, but do not change the nature of the AMO's 14 CFR part 145 certificate or ratings, must be submitted to the AA for review before implementation in accordance with AA procedures.
-AA procedures require the AMO to submit revisions to its MOE.
 These revisions are considered accepted by the FAA unless notified otherwise by the AA or FAA.
 The AMO is not required to submit FAA Form 8310-3 to the AA for such revisions. - 2.
 AA Guidance.
 If the AA finds the nature of the changes do not meet the FAA Special Conditions, the AA will reject the revision and advise the repair station as soon as possible in writing.